 Septic system ready

-They come with the bio pack ready for you to use it with the microorganism treatment.
+They come with the bio pack ready for you to use with the microorganism treatment.
 Buying such disposals is a plus because it makes your work easy.
 It will break down the microorganisms fast.

 What’s the size?